StorjOld/homebrew-storj/README.md

 # Storj Brews

-This is a collection of Homebrew formulas which enable you to more easily install DriveShare utilities on OSX.
+This is a collection of Homebrew formulas which enable you to more easily install Storj utilities on OSX.

 ## Installing Homebrew